wailord284/Alexs-Arch-Installer/README.md

 -w	Securely erase the drive before install using random data and shred.
 Must be y or n for (y)es or (n)o.
 Default = n --help	Show this menu!
 ```
 The user will now be prompted to supply basic information such as hostname, username, password, timezone, disk to install to, disk encryption and full disk wipe.
 Each option has a "default" which can be used by pressing enter without entering any text.
 Use y or n for yes and no during prompts if required.
-Please note that the first boot will automatically reboot in ~45 seconds to apply the XFCE theme.
 # Features!
 - Works with both UEFI and BIOS!
 - Automatic detection for Intel, AMD and NVidia graphics
 - Automatic detection for Intel and AMD CPUs (installs correct microcode)
 - Automatically detect if running in VirtualBox or VMware and install appropriate guest additions
 - Optionally overwrite the drive with random data (Secure erase)
-- Disk encryption for the main root partition
+- Optional disk encryption for the main root partition (SHA512, Luks2, 3 second iteration time)
 - Increased password security (Increased hashing rounds, user lockout and minimum input password time)
 - Earlyoom daemon to trigger the Linux OOM killer sooner
 - Kernel Modules hook to restore functionality when the running kernel updates